z-song/demo.laravel-admin.org/public/docs/en/README.md

 `laravel-admin` is administrative interface builder for laravel which can help you build CRUD backends just with few lines of code.

+> Since I don't have much time to maintain this project, laravel-admin only supports the LTS version of Laravel (currently Laravel 5.5).

 [Demo](http://laravel-admin.org/demo) use `username/password:admin/admin`

 Inspired by [SleepingOwlAdmin](https://github.com/sleeping-owl/admin) and [rapyd-laravel](https://github.com/zofe/rapyd-laravel).